Your local community library

-There is now a Friends of Sandal Library group which organises fundraising events and has successfully sought a grant for the dementia-friendly and community garden at the rear of the library.
+There is now a Friends of Sandal Library group which organises fundraising events and successfully sought a grant for the dementia-friendly community garden at the rear of the library.
 To find out more, contact the library.

 For an album of photos from the opening day in March 2015, click HERE

 'Fantastic group' helps create library artwork on tiles

 A STUNNING piece of artwork on tiles was officially unveiled at Sandal Library in October when the artist, Helen Thomas, was joined by some of the Active Minds group who created the colours that make it a striking representation of the library’s dementia-friendly Memory Lane community garden.
 Wakefield Council’s library manager Andy Wright congratulated everyone who had helped make the event such a success, including Edgeland Arts who organised the project across three of the council’s libraries.
 Separate artworks have now been installed at Normanton and Featherstone.